Try on Rhinoplasty Solutions

-The average cost of a rhinoplasty procedure according to the American Society of Plastic Surgeons (ASPS) was $5,409 in 2019, but there are other possible expenses (more on them below!) that should be considered when booking a procedure.
+The estimated average cost of a rhinoplasty procedure according to the American Society of Plastic Surgeons (ASPS) was estimated to be around $5,400, but there are other possible expenses (more on them below!) that should be considered when booking a procedure.

 - Price Range for Rhinoplasty: $500 - $20,000

 For candidates considering a nose job, it is beneficial to learn more about the various factors that affect the price of a plastic surgery procedure.
 The table below provides a general overview of potential cost factors.

 Factors to Consider in the Total Cost of a Rhinoplasty Procedure

 |Consultation Fee||May or may not be applied towards procedure cost|